dgpt/zge-peace/README.md

 # zge-peace

 ZGameEditor visualization for "Peace" by dxdy.
 The scene grows a cherry tree from seed in sync with audio and keeps the full tree framed at all times.
-The tree is rendered entirely with GLSL shaders, avoiding ZGE mesh components.
+The tree is built with ZGE Camera, Model, Mesh and SpawnModel components rather than a full-screen shader.

 ## Controls
 1. **Rotation Speed** – orbit rate of the camera around the tree.